rhysjj111/haulage_assist/README.md

 ### Credits
-The colour pallet was found on: https://www.canva.com/learn/website-color-schemes/ A helpful article on [Stack overflow](https://stackoverflow.com/questions/19216334/python-give-start-and-end-of-week-data-from-a-given-date) gave me the solution to finding the start and end date of the week from a given date.
+- The colour pallet was found on: https://www.canva.com/learn/website-color-schemes/
+- A helpful article on [Stack overflow](https://stackoverflow.com/questions/19216334/python-give-start-and-end-of-week-data-from-a-given-date) gave me the solution to finding the start and end date of the week from a given date.
+- [SQLAlchemy docs](https://docs.sqlalchemy.org/en/20) were used a lot to determine how to query the database via ORM.